realworldocaml/book/book/testing/README.md

 selected.
 But not all probability distributions are equally good for testing.
-In fact, the choice we made above, which was to pick integers uniformly and at random, is problematic, since it picks interesting special, like zero or one, with the same probability as everything else.
+In fact, the choice we made above, which was to pick integers uniformly and at random, is problematic, since it picks interesting special cases, like zero and one, with the same probability as everything else.

 That's where Quickcheck comes in.
 Quickcheck is a library to help automate the construction of testing distributions.
 Let's try rewriting the example we provided above with Quickcheck.
+Note that we open `Core_kernel` here because `Core_kernel` integrates the quickcheck library with some convenient helpers.
+There's also a standalone `Base_quickcheck` library that can be used without `Core_kernel`.

 ```ocaml file=examples/quickcheck_property_test/test.ml
 open Core_kernel